-But when it comes to vegetable garden layout, I don’t have a problem with straight rows per se – they certainly can make weeding and harvesting a lot easier.
+When it comes to vegetable garden layout, I don’t have a problem with straight rows per se – they can certainly make weeding and harvesting a lot easier.

 I’m just not a fan of rows that have big walking paths on either side of them, because that’s a lot of wasted space.

 The reason for doing that on a farm is so tractors can drive through the field during the growing season, cultivating the soil and spraying poisons to control weeds and pests.

 But most of us don’t use tractors in our gardens, so we don’t need to give up half of our growing space for walking, as is the case here: